María Lourdes Afiuni: First detention

 Afiuni was incarcerated on 17 December 2009 at the National Institute of Feminine Orientation (INOF), a women's prison on the outskirts of Caracas.
 Her cell was close to convicts whom she sentenced to jail, and she reported that she was threatened.
 Responding to concerns that Lourdes Afiuni's life was in danger, Venezuelan authorities reported on 29 December 2009 that she was held separately from the general prison population.

 In January 2010, the prosecution filed official charges against Afiuni for alleged irregularities in the release of Eligio Cedeño.

 A hearing on Afiuni's case had been postponed several times as of April 2010.
 In February 2011, she was granted house arrest during recuperation after emergency surgery for cancer.

-In November 2012, Afiuni denounced physical abuse and that she was sexually assaulted during her detention.
-According to her attorney she was raped while in prison, became pregnant, and had an abortion.
+Afiuni denounced physical abuse and that she was sexually assaulted during her detention.
+According to her attorney she became pregnant and had an abortion after being raped while in prison.

 Reaction

-President Hugo Chávez called the judge a "bandit", applauded her arrest, and said she should be put away in prison for 30 years.
-Chavez stated, "A judge who frees a criminal is much, much, much more serious than the criminal himself.
-This judge should get the maximum penalty...
-30 years in prison.
-That judge has to pay for what she has done."
-He also suggested that she had been bribed, and that Simon Bolivar would have had her shot.
+President Hugo Chávez applauded her arrest and said she should be put away in prison for 30 years, the maximum prison sentence in Venezuela.
 The Caracas Bar Association asserts that the judge's decision to free Cedeño was legal, while the government says it was improper to release him without prosecutors present at the hearing.

 Several international groups have expressed concern about the arrest of Judge Afiuni.
 In December 2009, three independent human rights experts of the United Nations' (UN) Working Group on Arbitrary Detention called for Judge Afiuni's immediate and unconditional release; they said, "Reprisals for exercising their constitutionally guaranteed functions and creating a climate of fear among the judiciary and lawyers' profession serve no purpose except to undermine the rule of law and obstruct justice".
 In January 2010, the Inter-American Commission on Human Rights issued a protective measure in favor of Maria Lourdes Afiuni.
 Other groups speaking out against the government's arrest of Judge Afiuni include the Episcopal Conference of Venezuela, Human Rights Watch, the U.S. Department of State, and the Law Society of England and Wales.
 A director of Human Rights Watch said, "Once again the Chávez government has demonstrated its fundamental disregard for the principle of judicial independence."
 The Human Rights Foundation has circulated a petition calling for Afiuni's immediate release.
 "Afuini's is an open and shut case that exposes the despotic nature of the Chávez regime like few others," said HRF president Thor Halvorssen.
 "Judge Afiuni has withstood years of vitriol by a subservient supreme court and scores of judges that fear something similar will happen to them if they dare to let her go."